Best Android Streaming Boxes

 So over all the new Amazon Fire TV is a big improvement from their former offering.
 It does run fast and smooth through most apps but leans heavily towards the Amazon eco system.
 If you are not a prime member then other streaming media devices on the market would be a better choice.

 The addition of Alexa is a real bonus at no extra cost, and it works great in the Amazon environment.
+Unfortunately this model is not available in Canada.
+See my Amazon Fire TV Stick Basic Edition Review this model is available in Canada.

 See our full review Amazon Fire TV 2 Box 4K Review